ARM-software/SDS-Framework/documentation/utilities.md

 This is not an error, but a report of an anomaly.
 The report contains the number of records with the same timestamp and the position in the SDS file where the anomaly was detected (record number).

+!!!
+Note
-Please note that only the first occurrence of a duplicate timestamp is reported.
+    Only the first occurrence of a duplicate timestamp is reported.